 Going Simple Tip!
-New homes for your items?
-Use post it notes on your cupboard doors as temporary labels.
+Use post it notes on your cupboard doors as temporary labels for newly assigned homes.
 This way everyone can locate items with ease as they learn the new layout.

 6. Be creative with storage.

 Don’t be afraid to think outside of the box.
-In our last home, there was no pantry.
+In our current home, there was no pantry.
 We did instead have a closet across the way, in our dining room.
-We added in an outlet for bulky appliances (like microwave and toaster) and played with shelving depth to create a mock butler’s pantry.
+We added in an outlet for bulky appliances and played with shelving depth to create a butler’s pantry.

 Going Simple Tip!
-Adjust that shelving.
+Move that shelving.
 A top shelf we cannot reach does us little good.
 So if you are able, adjust your cabinet + closet shelving to become most functional for you!

 7. Assess the visual noise in your space.

-Wanting to go BIG with change, but having a hard time committing?
+Wanting to go BIG with change, but having a hard time commiting?

 When I really struggle to make decisions with items (ahem, have we talked about my issue with drink ware?!), I like to try this Going Simple Challenge.

 Keep only the simplest of sets for your every day use (think, the matching plate, bowl, cups, utensil sets you may have for your kitchen) in your cupboard space.

 Box up the extra sets of dishes, bowls, cups, promotional mugs, ALL OF IT.